Martyr Worthy

-Martyr Worthy is a small village and former civil parish, now in the parish of Itchen Valley, in the Winchester non-metropolitan district of Hampshire, England.
+Martyr Worthy is a village in the civil parish of Itchen Valley, in the Winchester non-metropolitan district of Hampshire, England.
 It is part of the Worthys cluster of small villages.
 In 1931 the parish had a population of 350.
 On 1 April 1932 the parish was abolished to form Itchen Valley.

 Martyr Worthy is located on the banks of the River Itchen to the northeast of the city of Winchester.